the-buildrs/DeckedOut/README.md

+# Demo

+## Video Link

+Please see [here](https://www.loom.com/share/6fbc69b7778c4c8c898862b1655d5992) to view the demo.
+See below for timestamps

+## Timestamps

+- 00:30 - Sending prompt to the backend
+- 01:15 - Pptx file received from the backend
+- 01:20 - Downloading .pptx file to the desktop
+- 01:30 - Walkthrough of the AI generated presentation

+\*note, this project is currently not hosted online given API costs

 # Stack Information

--   Frontend
+### Frontend
-    -   Next.js (Typescript)
+- Next.js
+    - Typescript
+    - SCSS

--   Backend
+### Backend
 - Flask
+    - Python

 # Installation Instruction